What do we mean by Dumping?

 Summary- Advantages and Disadvantages of Dumping in International trade

 Dumping is undoubtedly an unfair international trade practice.
-Any country should carefully weigh the merits as well as demerits of dumping in the long run before allowing it in its country.
-While it may be very beneficial for the importing nation in the short run, dumping may leave irreversible long term damage on the economy of the nation.
-Therefore, countries should implement laws and regulatory bodies to continuously monitor and check such practices from other countries while engaging in international trade and take prohibitory actions when necessary.
+Any country should carefully weigh the merits and demerits of dumping in the long run before allowing it in its country.
+While it may be very beneficial for the importing nation in the short run, dumping may leave irreversible long-term damage to the economy of the nation.
+Therefore, countries should implement laws (anti-dumping laws) and regulatory bodies to continuously monitor and check such practices from other countries while engaging in international trade and taking prohibitory actions when necessary.